JosephMutyaba/ServiceHub/README.md

 ## Getting Started

 To get started with ServiceHub, follow these steps:
+1.Fork the repo to your account

-1. Clone the repository: `git clone https://github.com/your-username/ServiceHub.git`
+2. Clone the repository: `git clone https://github.com/your-username/ServiceHub.git`
-2. Install dependencies: `flutter pub get`
+3. Install dependencies: `flutter pub get`
-3. Run the app: `flutter run`
+4. Run the app: `flutter run`

 ## License